Leosce/Bank-Marketing-Campaign/README.md

 - Statistical Analysis
 - Python Programming (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)

-## How to Run the Project
-1. Clone the repository: `git clone [repository link]`
-2. Navigate to the project directory: `cd bank-marketing-campaign-analysis`
-3. Install the required dependencies: `pip install -r requirements.txt`
-4. Run the analysis script: `python analysis.py`

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.